ZephyrCodesStuff/import-studio/README.md

 ## Demonstration

 Here are a few Launchpad covers created by Launchpad enthusiasts entirely in Import Studio.
-See for yourself what our software is capable of.
+See for yourself what our software is capable of importing.

 <p align="center">
   <a href="https://www.youtube.com/watch?v=a-MwTVH-wX8" title="Terravita x Chime x Akylla - Go Higher">